ShadowMitia/algorithm-archive/contents/IFS/IFS.md

 The question for now is whether there is a more computationally feasible way of iterating through our Hutchinson operator.

 As it turns out, there is!
-Rather than keeping track of every possible movement within the Hutchinson operator to draw out a shape, it's actually possible to randomly sample the function set instead through a process known as a _chaos game_ {{ "chaos-game" | cite }}{{ "chaos-game-wolf" | cite }}..
+Rather than keeping track of every possible movement within the Hutchinson operator to draw out a shape, it's actually possible to randomly sample the function set instead through a process known as a _chaos game_ {{#cite chaos-game" | cite }}{{ "chaos-game-wolf}}..
 Here, instead of tracking children of children, we track a single individual that chooses randomly between the Hutchinson functions, as shown here: